Name: Padmé Amidala (Naboo Senator: Ilum)

 License: Sideshow Collectibles

 Let’s talk about the white (no pun intended) elephant in the room first.
 Padmé has one funky (and wandering left eye).
 We honestly don’t know how this one escaped both Sideshow’s and Lucasfilm’s demanding standards.
 But it appears as if Padmé Amidala looks like she is either about to snap or she is a deer in headlights and doesn’t know what to do next.
 This is a crying shame for a figure that sat in development for such a long time.
 There was ample time to get this just perfect, so we are slightly disappointed with the final production figure (in this aspect only).
 And we are probably making a bigger deal of this than we should.
 But the prototype didn’t have this sideways stare and we feel that neither should the production pieces.
 Also, when Padmé was first showed off to collectors, she was outfitted in a patent leather outfit.
 You could say that it was a white version of the Catwoman’s suit.
 That was abandoned for cloth body glove which fits nicely on her sleek form, but didn’t have the same level of sexiness.
 The hood and shawl are cast in a very plush material making this outfit very believable that it kept her warm in the harsh Ilum elements.
 And the strings that hold it close to her head end with two large pom-poms hanging below.
 It just looks incredible.
 These reasons alone are enough to warrant this figure’s purchase.
+Still, we understand if some have reservations about this figure's dangling eye.

 -Click HERE to return to the home page-